The Long History of Black Officers Reforming Policing From Within

 “Every time I see any shooting, I’m a mother first. … Second, I identify as being a black woman, daughter of a civil-rights pioneer.
 I physically weep before I go to work.
 And then as I drive to work, I say, “Pull yourself together, because you’re chief.
 You can’t be walking in there teary-eyed.”
 And then I may break down when I get there and my officers see me weep.
 And I’m okay with that because they see that I’m human. … The way I get through it is, I own it.
 I’m a mom and a proud black woman, and I’ll never trade any of those things for law enforcement.
 Never, ever.”

 In some cases, colleagues’ racial biases motivated officials to pursue leadership positions.
-Mitchell Davis, the police chief in Hazel Crest County outside of Chicago, gave me an example from early in his career.
+Mitchell Davis, the police chief in Hazel Crest Village outside of Chicago, gave me an example from early in his career.
 During his initial training, when a higher-ranking officer shadowed him on a night shift, Davis stopped a white drunk driver and was instructed to call the offender’s relative to pick him up.
 He later stopped a black drunk driver and was instructed to tow his car and arrest him.
 “Now, I was in training, so I couldn’t not do it.
 But it was a gesture saying, ‘I’m going to show you how we treat these people,’” Davis said.
 “I’ve seen instance after instance where these things happen.”

 As part of reforming their organizations’ culture, some officials have tried to de-stigmatize the Black Lives Matter movement.
 At the CBC panel, Andrews said she’s sympathetic to the activist group, in part, because her daughter identifies with it.
 “When I posted [a photo] on Facebook about being proud of my daughter, I didn’t even realize she was wearing a Black Lives Matter shirt and I was wearing a police shirt,” Andrews said.
 She tells her colleagues to avoid belittling the movement as a passing phase and encourages them to “take a seat at the table.”